clojure/tools.cli/README.md

 # tools.cli

-tools.cli is a command line argument parser, with the added bonus of nested groups of arguments.
+tools.cli is a command line argument parser for Clojure.

-## Usage
+## An Example

-Example:

     (cli args
-         (required ["-p" "--port" "Listen on this port"] #(Integer. %)) (optional ["--host" "The hostname" :default "localhost"])
+         ["-p" "--port" "Listen on this port" :required true :parse-fn #(Integer. %)] ["-t" "--host" "The hostname" :default "localhost"]
-         (optional ["--verbose" :default true])
+         ["-v" "--[no-]verbose" :default true]
-         (optional ["--log-directory" :default "/some/path"])
+         ["-l" "--log-directory" :default "/some/path"])
-         (group "--server"
-                (optional ["-n" "--name"])
-                (optional ["-p" "--port"] #(Integer. %))
-                (group "--paths"
-                       (optional ["--inbound" :default "/tmp/inbound"])
-                       (optional ["--outbound" :default "/tmp/outbound"]))))

 with args of:

-    '("-p" "8080"
+    ["-p" "8080"
      "--no-verbose"
-      "--log-directory" "/tmp"
+     "--log-directory" "/tmp"]
-      "--server--name" "localhost"
-      "--server--port" "9090"
-      "--server--paths--inbound" "/dev/null")

 will produce a clojure map with the names picked out for you as keywords:

      {:port 8080
       :host "localhost"
       :verbose false
-      :log-directory "/tmp"
+      :log-directory "/tmp"}
-      :server {:name "localhost"
-               :port 9090
-               :paths {:inbound "/dev/null"
-                       :outbound "/tmp/outbound"}}}

-A flag of -h or --help is provided which will currently give a documentation string:
+A flag of -h or --help is provided which will print a documentation string to STDOUT and call System/exit:

     Usage:

      Switches                    Default        Required  Desc
      --------                    -------        --------  ----
      -p, --port                                 Yes       Listen on this port
-     --host                      localhost      No        The hostname
+     -h, --host                  localhost      No        The hostname
-     --verbose                   true           No
+     -v, --no-verbose --verbose  true           No
-     --log-directory             /some/path     No        /some/path
+     -l, --log-directory         /some/path     No
-     --server-n, --server--name                 No
-     --server-p, --server--port                 No
-     --server--paths--inbound    /tmp/inbound   No        /tmp/inbound
-     --server--paths--outbound   /tmp/outbound  No        /tmp/outbound

-Required parameters will halt program execution if not provided, optionals will not.
-Defaults can be provided as shown above.
-Errors caused by parsing functions (such as #(Integer. %) above) will halt program execution.
-Doc strings are provided as shown above on port and host.

-See the tests for more example usage.
+## Options

+An argument is specified by providing a vector of information:

+Switches should be provided first, from least to most specific.
+The last switch you provide will be used as the name for the argument in the resulting hash-map.
+The following:

+    ["-p" "--port"]

+defines an argument with two possible switches, the name of which will be :port in the resulting hash-map.

+Next is an optional doc string:

+    ["-p" "--port" "The port to listen on"]

+This will be printed in the 'Desc' column if the -h or --help flags are provided.

+Following that are optional parameters, provided in key-value pairs:

+    ["-p" "--port" "The port to listen on" :default 8080 :parse-fn #(Integer. %) :required true]

+These should be self-explanatory.
+The defaults if not provided are as follows:

+    {:default  nil
+     :parse-fn identity
+     :required false}

+### Boolean Flags

+Flags are indicated either through naming convention:

+    ["-v" "--[no-]verbose" "Be chatty"]

+(note the [no-] in the argument name).

+Or you can explicitly mark them as flags:

+    ["-v" "--verbose" "Be chatty" :flag true]

+Either way, when providing them on the command line, using the name itself will set to true, and using the name prefixed with 'no-' will set the argument to false:

+    (cli ["-v"]
+         ["-v" "--[no-]verbose"])

+    => {:verbose true}

+    (cli ["--no-verbose"]
+         ["-v" "--[no-]verbose"])

+    => {:verbose false}

+Note: there is no short-form to set the flag to false (-no-v will not work!).

+## Trailing Arguments

+After all of your arguments have been parsed, any trailing arguments given will be available to your program under a key called :args in the resulting hash-map:

+    (cli ["--port" "9999" "some" "extra" "arguments"]
+         ["--port" :parse-fn #(Integer. %)])

+    => {:port 9999, :args ["some" "extra" "arguments"]}

+This allows you to deal with parameters such as filenames which are commonly provided at the end of an argument list.

 ## License